 I have been able to give many lectures on both books past year, about the content of course, and had a lot of interesting discussions.
 There have also been some reviews and interviews about the Dutch book in particular. .
 In general, it is sometimes perceived as pessimistic, while it is in fact realistic : Look at things clearly, then analyze and accept, and then respond.
 Perhaps that is because people have an over-optimistic image of the world, or are presented over-optimistic solutions by opportunistic special interest groups.
 Reality is then soon seen as threatening and pessimism.
 But first, the distorted image of reality must be adjusted.
 That false optimism leads to denial was made clear by the discussion in a national newspaper, de Volkskrant, which in a review even dismissed it as Doomsday Thinking.
 Strange enough the review was limited to the preface of the book, not to its actual content.
 I underestimated that reaction, in the English version “the world on fire” as preface title has been replaced by “a world out of Balance”.
 (Ironically, there were a huge number of fires last summer, from the Amazon to even the polar region. .)

 However, the signs that we are facing enormous challenges are becoming increasingly clear.
 It is starting to hurt, also on a political level: the borders are coming anxiously close.
-With CO2 and climate heating* of course, it was more than 40 degrees here in my area of Eindhoven, it never occurred before.
-But also with nitrogen, thousands of building project are on halt currently in the Netherlands because construction is not allowed due to excessive nitrogen levels.
+With CO2 and climate heating* of course, it was more than 40 degrees Celsius here in my area of Eindhoven, it never occurred before.
+But also with nitrogen, thousands of building projects are on halt currently in the Netherlands because construction is not allowed due to excessive nitrogen levels.
 In principle, Schiphol should therefore no longer allowed to expand, it should even shrink, just like the immense cattle breeding should be downscaled.
 Which would not have to be such a big problem, since those sectors are mainly focused on export.
-This enormous export also has caused that the Netherlands is short of people in health care and education, because growth is advocated sacred and salaries ine xport sectors are higher.
-A little less export, and everyone can work in the basic facilities.
+This enormous export also has caused that the Netherlands is short of people in health care and education, because growth is advocated and salaries in export sectors are higher.
+A little less export, and everyone can work in the basic services.

 Even in the Netherlands, now, the drinking water supply is under pressure after two very dry summers.
 And then there are chemical contaminants in the soil, pfas as they are called, as a result of which soil may no longer be processed or transported.
 In addition, the land is sinking below sea level , while the sea level is rising.